bts1991/study/논문 Review/Others/Review_Responding to News Sensitively in Stock Attention Networks via Prompt-Adaptive Trimodal Model.md

     - significant increase in cross-sector attention
     - the noticeable rise in the number of target nodes effectively influenced by JPM and WFC
 - PA-TMM's capability
-  - data augmentation via EQSamp + the utilization of pola1ized activation ➡️ respond sensitively to news ➡️ enhancing performance for stock movement prediction
+  - data augmentation via EQSamp + the utilization of polarized activation ➡️ respond sensitively to news ➡️ enhancing performance for stock movement prediction
 # Conclusion
 - PA-TMM
   - a novel model for stock movement prediction and quantitative trading